 1/2 teaspoon turmeric

 1 tablespoon Garam masala

 2 tablespoons ghee or oil

 Cut the paneer into large cubes, about 1 1/2 inches per side.
 Set aside

 Mix all the rest of the ingredients into a thick smooth paste.
-Taste for salt, chili and spices.
-Marinate the paneer in the sauce for at least 2 hours, I prefer to do this overnight so the flavors penetrate the paneer.
+Taste for salt, chilli and spices.
+Marinate the paneer in the sauce for at least 2 hours, I prefer to do this overnight so the flavours penetrate the paneer.

 Cooking — Method 1